TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 *   Magazine
 *   video

 No One Should Have to Wait 7 Hours to Vote Andrew Cohen The 3 Myths of the Romney Campaign James Fallows Are Unions Obama's Secret Weapon in Ohio?
 Molly Ball The Winner Won't Save the Middle-Class Derek Thompson Why the 'I Voted' Sticker Matters Derek Thompson How Obama Beat the Super PACs Jordan Weissmann Baseball's Grad School: The Arizona Fall League Chris Feliciano Arnold 'The Walking Dead': A Zombie Apocalypse Jeffrey Goldberg, J.J.
 Gould, and Scott Meslow Why Does Horse Racing Survive?
-Gary Andrew Poole China's Transparency Reform: Is It for Real?
-David Caragliano Strategic Advice for the Next President Ali Wyne Saudi Arabia Sets Its Sights on Afghanistan Frud Bezhan Romney's Facebook Fans vs. Obama's Rebecca J. Rosen Googling 'Who Is Running for President?'
-Megan Garber It May Be Illegal to Instagram Your Ballot Rebecca J. Rosen 2 Key Education Votes to Watch Emily Richmond Lawn Signs Are Useless.
+Gary Andrew Poole Leader of the Free World Heather Maher China's Transparency Reform: Is It for Real?
+David Caragliano Strategic Advice for the Next President Ali Wyne Romney's Facebook Fans vs. Obama's Rebecca J. Rosen Googling 'Who Is Running for President?'
+Megan Garber It May Be Illegal to Instagram Your Ballot Rebecca J. Rosen Double-Timing the March of Social Progress Andrew Cohen 2 Key Education Votes to Watch Emily Richmond Lawn Signs Are Useless.
 Why Do We Love Them?
-Lane Wallace Stop Saying 'Fire in a Crowded Theater' Trevor Timm 1 in 3 Men Can't See His Penis Lindsay Abrams The Midnight Evacuation of NYU Medical Center Samuel Penziner The Most Contested Health Issues on the Ballot Lindsay Abrams Presented by Brave Thinkers: Our Annual List of Risk-Takers Mike Bloomberg Knows What's Good for You James Bennet Jazz: How America's Most Vibrant Music Became a Relic Benjamin Schwarz Presented by How the Animated GIF Took Over the Election Kasia Cieplak-Mayr von Baldegg What Voting Looked Like in 1944 Kasia Cieplak-Mayr von Baldegg The Moment the Lights Went Out in New York Megan Garber Privacy Policy
+Lane Wallace 1 in 3 Men Can't See His Penis Lindsay Abrams The Psychology of Post-Election Melodrama Adam Alter Results of Public Health Votes Lindsay Abrams Presented by Brave Thinkers: Our Annual List of Risk-Takers Mike Bloomberg Knows What's Good for You James Bennet Jazz: How America's Most Vibrant Music Became a Relic Benjamin Schwarz Presented by How the Animated GIF Took Over the Election Kasia Cieplak-Mayr von Baldegg What Voting Looked Like in 1944 Kasia Cieplak-Mayr von Baldegg The Moment the Lights Went Out in New York Megan Garber Privacy Policy

 **Last Updated:  August 28, 2012**